-Any of the previously identified or similar threats could cause a security incident or other interruption.
-A security incident or other interruption could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive information.
-A security incident or other interruption could disrupt our ability (and that of third parties upon whom we rely) to provide our products.
-For example, the loss of clinical trial data from completed or ongoing or planned clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
+Any of the previously identified or similar threats could cause a security incident or other interruption that could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive information or our information technology systems or those of the third parties with whom we work.
+A security incident or other interruption could disrupt our ability (and that of third parties with whom we work) to provide our products.
+Our current security measures may be insufficient to prevent or deter such incidents or interruptions.
 We may expend significant resources or modify our business activities (including our clinical trial activities) to try to protect against security incidents.
 Certain data privacy and security obligations may require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect our information technology systems and sensitive information.